 Once each fiscal year, medical specialists may receive either this contribution or the conversion of vacation to deferred compensation as provided in Chapter 4.
-Medical specialists are eligible to receive vacation conversion to deferred compensation only if they have completed six months of continuous service in this plan and meet the other requirements as stated in Chapter 4.
+Medical specialists are eligible to receive vacation conversion to deferred compensation only if they have completed six months of continuous service in this plan or any combination of service in the Managerial Plan, Commissioner's Plan or qualifying service in the Middle Management Association equaling at least six (6) months combined continuous service and meet the other requirements as stated in Chapter 4.